COVID-19 WRAP | SA records first death as long queues at taxi ranks and shops plague day one of lockdown

 Drive-through Covid-19 testing station opens in Joburg

-A drive-through Covid-19 testing station opened on Thursday March 26 2020 at the Wanderers Stadium in Johannesburg.
+A drive-through Covid-19 testing station opened on Thursday March 26 2020 at The Wanderers Club Rugby Fields in Johannesburg.
 As pressure mounts for the government to contain the spread of the novel coronavirus, the public and private health- care sectors are working together.

 Health minister Dr Zweli Mkhize announced the first two Covid-19 related deaths in the country.
 Coronavirus cases in SA have now surpassed the 1,000 mark with Friday being the first day of the national lockdown.

 British health secretary Matt Hancock revealed on Friday that he tested positive for the coronavirus.

 Hancock posted a video on Twitter confirming he had tested positive for the virus.

 This comes after British PM Boris Johnson confirmed that he had tested positive for Covid-19.